perfectline/validates_existence/README.markdown

 Version 0.4.0 also adds Rails 3 support  (the appropriate version is used automatically).
 Version 0.5.0 introduces a new option - `:both` and changes the default behaviour of error attaching.

+#### Changes in 0.5.3

+Cleaned up the code, the whole library is now in one file with separate modules for Rails 2 and Rails 3.
+Also renamed `should_macros` folder to `shoulda`.

 #### Changes in 0.5.0

 In verions prior to 0.5.0 the error message was attached to the field which the validation was defined on.
 For example if the validation was on `:relation_id` field, then the error was accessible via `object.errors.on(:relation_id)`.
 The new default behaviour is attaching the error on both fields: `:relation` and `:relation_id` for convenience.
 This functionality can be controlled through the `:both` option, which accepts true/false value and defaults to true.

+#### TODO

++ replace T::U tests with RSpec
++ create RSpec Matcher
++ separate set of tests for Rails 3

 ### Installation
 First install the gem: